BloomGameStudio/PlayerService/README.md

         - Creating it throug the /player CreatePlayer endpoint

-  2. The Websocket needs to derive a models.Player.UserID from a JWT.
-That UserID has to match with the UserID of the player in the database That JWT can be created either by:
+  2. The Websocket in production needs to derive a models.Player.UserID from a JWT.
+That UserID has to match with the UserID of the player in the database.
+In debug mode this is replaced by using the name of the player.
+That JWT can be created either by:

         - The Userservice
         - Manually